hibrid/statemachine/README.md

 handlerChainStart := statemachine.CreateHandlerChain(handler1, handler2, handler3)
 ```

-Absolutely, here's a dedicated section for configuring the `StateMachine` object:

----

 ### Configuring the StateMachine

 The `StateMachine` object is central to managing state transitions.
 It provides various configurations to tailor its behavior according to the application's needs.
 Here's how you can customize and configure your `StateMachine`: